 It’s after noon by the time I get back to the hotel.
 My room is now ready and it’s lovely, with a view of the small park near the hotel.
 I shower, change and head down to the pool restaurant for lunch.

 Not sure I’ll make it until dinner time tonight, I’m really in need of a good 8 hours (or more) of sleep.
 Plus I’ve got a full day tomorrow to take in the other sights.

 Day 2 – Exploring Buenos Aires

-Another great day and now I’m off to the airport to catch the “mother of all flights” to Paris tonight.
-Next stop, Berlin!
+It’s been another great day and the perfect way to kick off this 30-day round the world trip.
+Now, I’m off to the airport to catch the “mother of all flights” to Paris tonight.